SFU-CMPT-201/lecture-notes/12-basic-crypto.md

         * Then the question is how do you know if the public key really belongs to Instagram?
 A rogue website can disguise as Instagram and send you a wrong key.
     * If you use HTTP, there is no encryption.
-    * However, if you use HTTPS, Instagram will send you its public key as well as something called a *digital certificate* that proves that the public key indeed belongs to Instagram.
+    * However, if you use HTTPS, Instagram will send you its public key in a document called a *digital certificate* that proves that the public key indeed belongs to Instagram.
     * Your OS verifies the authenticity of the digital certificate.
     * After that, your browser uses Instagram's public key to encrypt messages and communicate with Instagram.
 This way, only Instagram can decrypt received messages (assuming that only